demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 The proxy intercepts HTTPS traffic, presents a public CA certificate, then proxies it to the webserver.

-Every HTTPS traffic that will hit the selected messaging endpoint, will be directed to the HTTPS webserver the integration spins up, and will then be processed.
+All HTTPS traffic that will hit the selected messaging endpoint will be directed to the HTTPS webserver the integration spins up, and will then be processed.

 ## Prerequisites